 Eventually, room dividers will help you manage your dog and his behaviors.
 If you can keep him out of a certain space and yet confined to a certain space, you can ensure a more successful potty training experience as a whole.
 Don’t move to room dividers until your dog is fairly reliable.
 Then, keep an eye on your dog and make sure he is getting out as often as you need.

 Take Him Out Often

-Potty training is more about potty training “YOU” than it is about potty training HIM!
+Potty training a puppy is more about potty training “YOU” than it is about potty training your puppy!

 The other key to success is making sure your new puppy gets outside about every two hours.
 He may need to go out even more often than that after certain situations.
 Puppies usually need to go outside to the right area about 10 minutes after eating or drinking.
 They also need to go out after strenuous play.
 They need to go potty after sleeping.

-Think of it this way, you can’t get him out to the right area too much, but you can take him out too little causing him to make urine or feces accident.
+Think of it this way, you can’t get him out to the right area too much, but you can take him out too little, causing him to make urine or feces accidents.